How To File A Case Under The Employees’ Provident Fund And Miscellaneous Provisions Act

 12. Date

 The employer needs to submit Form 5 monthly by the 15th of the following month, declaring new joiners.
-Form 10 is filed by employees along with Form 5 at the time of joining to nominate beneficiaries for their EPF account.
+Employees file Form 10 along with Form 5 when they join to nominate beneficiaries for their EPF account.

 Facebook